tdaylan/pcat/docs/index.rst

 - ``pcat.h5``

-HDF5 file containing samples from the hypothesis space, with the following fields:
+HDF5 file containing samples from the metamodel, with the following fields: